 Very unique.
 Not like being above ground in other places.

-Flight was comfortable, minimal amounts of stares directed at the tall white person sitting 24C.
+Flight was comfortable, minimal amounts of stares directed at the tall white boy sitting 24C.

 Continue reading “Being Above Ground in Fujian: A Travelogue”